Elio-Rico/webpage/content/post/jme-2022/index.md

 title: "JME 2022"
 subtitle: ""
-summary: 'Upcoming Poster Session presenting my single author Paper "Inflation Expectations and News Media: Regional Differences in Switzerland" at the Gerzensee Conference with the Journal of Monetary Economics'
+summary: 'Upcoming Poster Session presenting my single author paper "Inflation Expectations and News Media: Regional Differences in Switzerland" at the Gerzensee Conference with the Journal of Monetary Economics'
 authors:
 - admin
 tags: